 Safety tips for visiting summer festivals and large gatherings with kids:

 Best London summer festivals, events and fairs for families are Fiesta!
 London Mexican Festival (May; Covent Garden Market), London Children’s Festival (June; in Downtown London’s Victoria Park), Opa!
-The Outdoor Greek Festival (last weekend in June in the Hellenic Community Centre, 133 Southdale Road W), SunFest (early July in Downtown London’s Victoria Park), Festa Italiana (August, Covent Garden Market) and Pow Wow and Harvest Festival (September, Ontario Museum of Archaeology – now they charge a small fee of $5 per person above 12 years of age).
+The Outdoor Greek Festival (last weekend in June in the Hellenic Community Centre, 133 Southdale Road W), SunFest (early July in Downtown London’s Victoria Park), Festa Italiana (August, Covent Garden Market) and Pow Wow and Harvest Festival (September, Ontario Museum of Archaeology – admission fee of $5 per person above 12 years of age).

 Sign up for our free email to join our readers getting practical family travel tips, road trip itineraries, free check lists, travel resources, hiking and gear ideas twice a month.